hemeryar/coi-with-popups/README.md

 In this explainer, we call _document_ what is rendered by any individual frame.
 A _page_ contains the top level document, as well as all of its iframe documents, if any.
 When you open a popup, you get a second page.

 ## Why does crossOriginIsolated require COOP: same-origin
-Because of [Spectre](https://spectreattack.com/), OS processes are now the only strong security boundary. `crossOriginIsolated` makes Spectre easier to exploit via powerful APIs, so we need to be able to put pages that set `crossOriginIsolated` in their own process.
+Because of [Spectre](https://spectreattack.com/), OS processes are now the only strong security boundary. `crossOriginIsolated` makes Spectre easier to exploit via powerful APIs, so we need to be able to put `crossOriginIsolated` pages that in their own process.
 To be able to honor that, we used the spec concept of BrowsingContext groups.

 A BrowsingContext belongs to a BrowsingContext group.
 All documents presented in a BrowsingContext can reach other documents presented in BrowsingContexts in the same BrowsingContext group via javascript.
 The BrowsingContext group holds a map of (roughly) origins to Agent Clusters.
 All documents in the same Agent Cluster are same-origin pages that can reach one another, and therefore have synchronous scripting access.
 They need to be in the same process.